Learning Ukulele with Curt

 You can organize your chords into these four categories: Open Position Chords, Movable Form Chords, 4-part Jazz Chords, and Free-form Chords.

-1) Open Position Chords Your basic chords in the first four frets, including the open strings that most players learn first.
-There are, at most, 20 chords in this category to get you through the common chords for the basic keys.
+1) Open Position Chords Your basic chords in the first four frets, including at least one open string.
+These are what most players learn first.
+There are, at most, 20 chords in this category to get you through the common chords for the basic keys (C, G, D, A, E, F, and Bb).

 2) Basic Movable Form Chords Your basic Open Position Chords, re-fingered and transposed up the fingerboard to different keys.
 This includes transposing the open strings as well.
-In C Tuning, the Bb major, based on the open position A major chord, is typically the first movable form we learn that fits this category.
+In C Tuning, the Bb major chord is based on the open position A major chord.
+This chord is typically the first movable form one learns that fits this category.

 3) Jazz” Chords These contemporary 4-part chords find their way into a wide variety of music.
 This is a massive category where you really start to learn how chord construction works and can create any — Yes — ANY chord you run across.

-4) Free Form Chords These are the chords that don't fit into one of the four chord categories or are a basic triad.
-This is where you “REALLY”, and I mean really, know the ukulele fingerboard and the notes of the chord and can create it.
+4) Free Form Chords These are the chords that don't fit into one of the previous three chord categories or are a basic triad using only three strings.
+This is where you “REALLY”, and I mean really, need to know the ukulele fingerboard and the notes of the chord, and from a firm foundation, can create most of these chords on the fly.

-And at the heart of an overwhelming number of the chords we play are: Triads .
+And at the heart of an overwhelming number, pretty much all of the chords we play are: Triads .

 Traditional and Contemporary Triads These triads, built in thirds, are the foundation for all chords in the above categories.
 Triads are also great for when you are improvising.
 The “adjacent set of three strings” are how these can be learned.
-The Basic Open major and minor chords are triads, with one of their notes doubled.
+The Basic Open Position major and minor chords on the ukulele are triads, with one of their notes doubled.

-A handy-dandy reference chart of open position chords in five common keys of C , G , D , A , and E .
-With seventh chords, diminished and augmented chord for every root.
+A handy-dandy reference chart of open position chords in the five common keys of C , G , D , A , and E .
+With seventh chords, diminished and augmented chords for every root.

 A Ukulele Chord a Day